CodingDIY/Simple-Easy-Social-Login-Plugin/readme.txt

 = Does this plugin work with WooCommerce? =
 Yes.
 It integrates with WooCommerce login and registration forms.

+= WooCommerce login works, but redirect behavior is different.
+Is this expected? = Yes.
+When WooCommerce is active, users are typically redirected to the My Account page after login.
+You can customize the redirect URL in the plugin settings or via available filters.

+= What should I check if social login does not work on a WooCommerce site? = Please verify the following:
+* WooCommerce is updated to a recent stable version
+* The social login Provider is enabled in the plugin settings
+* Client ID and Client Secret values are correct
+* Redirect / Callback URLs are correctly registered in the Provider's developer console
+* Custom login or checkout templates do not remove default WooCommerce hooks
+* Debug logging is enabled to review `/wp-content/SESLP-debug.log`

 = Can I use only Google login? =
 Yes.
 Each Provider can be enabled or disabled individually.